shpetimshala/wp-user-manager/readme.txt

 == Changelog ==

-= 1.2.1 =
+= 1.2.2 =

 - **Fixed**: issue with default required fields setting themselves as non required when saving the field settings.

-To fix the issue please press the upgrade button into the WP dashboard upon updating the plugin.
+To fix the issue please press the upgrade button into the WP dashboard upon updating the plugin.c

 = 1.2.0 =